cyber-dojo/commander/README.md

 # overridable port
 By default your cyber-dojo server will be on port 80.
-You can override this in two ways:
+You can override the port in two ways:
 * with an environment variable
   ```bash
   $ export CYBER_DOJO_PORT=81